eugsim1/logging-analytics-demo-v1.0/Readme.md

 ```

-Then you will get this page in your browser enter the name of the tenancy in the textbox as
+Then when you will get this page in your browser,  enter the name of the tenancy in the textbox as

 ```
 oractdemeasec